 There are two types of Teenage Depression.

-It is also known as major depression, and usually, it is characterized by combining a mixture of symptoms that affects an individual’s ability to figure, sleep, study, and eat.
+Major Clinical Depression is characterized by combining a mixture of symptoms that affects an individual’s ability to figure, sleep, study, and eat.
 It is diagnosed in adults as young as 19 year old.

-Also known as dysthymia, and is characterized by long-term depression.
+Known as dysthymia, it is characterized as a type of long-term depression.
 It shows less severe symptoms.
-It is clinically found that people who are suffering from dysthymia have also experienced one or more episodes of major depression during their lifetime.
+It is clinically found that people who are suffering from dysthymia experience one or more episodes of major depression during their lifetime.
 The difference between Dysthymic disorder and depression is that the person can still find some joy in their life.

 What are the Causes of teenage depression?

 Before we proceed toward the symptoms, we must first focus on its causes, which are: